Springworks/recruitment-waypoints-challenge/README.md

 The data for Peter's *Waypoints* needs to be organized in these categories, to make it possible to decide his insurance fee:

-- Distance Speeding
+- Distance Speeding, meaning the total distance that Peter has driven at a speed exceeding the speed limit
-- Duration Speeding
+- Duration Speeding, meaning the total time that Peter has driven at a speed exceeding the speed limit
-- Total Distance
+- Total Distance, meaning the total driving distance
-- Total Duration
+- Total Duration, meaning the total driving time

 ## Challenge